 Once you have opened a blank Google Doc, you need to open the voice typing tool on the document.

-A lot of people usually forget this particular step and then conclude that the voice typing tool is either faulty or is not working.
+Many people usually forget this step and then conclude that the voice typing tool is faulty or is not working.
 This is really the most important step in this article because without the voice typing tool open there is no typing that will take place on a Google Doc unless you are doing it manually and that is not what we are trying to do.